 DAVE LOGAN, lecturer in the Management & Organization department in USC’s Marshall School of Business:

-This article originally appeared on CBS MoneyWatch.
+This op-ed originally appeared at CBS’ MoneyWatch.